seedcase-project/seedcase-website/community/sharing/conference-rse23.md

 To tackle this challenge, research teams have come up with something called Trusted Research Environments (TREs).
-These are like special computer spaces designed to be super safe and secure, just like a top-secret vault.
+These are like special computer spaces designed to be safe and secure, just like a top-secret vault.
 But they also have to be super useful for researchers, just like a well-equipped lab.